Moment of silence held to mark 25th anniversary of Omagh bombing

 A crowd of more than 100 people lined the streets as the short ceremony took place.

-Twenty-nine people, including a woman pregnant with twins, were killed by the bomb planted by the Real IRA, the worst loss of life in any incident in Northern Ireland’s troubled past.
+Twenty-nine people, including a woman pregnant with twins, were killed by the bomb planted by the Real IRA, the worst loss of life in a single incident in Northern Ireland’s troubled past.

 No-one has ever been criminally convicted of the attack.